 Interaction with medical professionals at all levels is a fact of life for almost everyone.
-Whether taking the kids for a routine checkup at the pediatrician’s office or undergoing major surgery, most individuals have at least some contact with doctors, nurses and other healthcare providers on a fairly regular basis.
+Whether it’s taking the kids for a routine checkup at the pediatrician’s office or undergoing major surgery, most individuals have at least some contact with doctors, nurses, and other healthcare providers on a fairly regular basis.

 With an ever-increasing number of medical specialties and practice areas coming into existence, it is not surprising that the contexts in which malpractice can occur are virtually limitless.
 That said, however, there do seem to be certain categories of claims which present themselves more often than others.

 Depending on the severity of healthcare professionals’ negligence, you can sustain a variety of injuries.
 Some of the most common injuries forming the basis of malpractice lawsuits include those resulting from:

 If you’ve suffered any of the medical mistakes above or one that is not on this list, you may qualify for financial compensation.
 One of our Louisville medical malpractice attorneys can tell you if you qualify for a case.

 The first step in any medical negligence lawsuit is determining if there are indeed negligent parties.
 There are four elements you must prove for it to qualify as medical malpractice.
 The four elements are:

 The first element that you must prove is that the person owed you a duty of care.
 This means that the medical provider had an obligation to act responsibly and properly perform their job.

 As a doctor or nurse, medical professionals know what is expected of them, so they should have no issue doing so.

 The second element that you must demonstrate to prove that a medical provider acted negligently is that their performance must have been below the average standard of care.
 A standard of care is the expected quality of care that any professional in the medical field would provide to their patient.